eleda77/eleda77.github.io/docs/vocab_list.md

 ### M {#header-title-13}
 **macaronic** - denoting language containing words or inflections from one language introduced into the context of another

+**machicolation** - a series of holes in a floor that projects around the top of a castle, through which the people inside can drop or throw objects with the intention of causing injury or damage

 **magian** - relating to the magi of ancient Persia

 **mahout** - a person who works with, rides, and tends an elephant (regional)

 **malmsey** - a fortified Madeira wine of the sweetest type

+**manchet** - wheaten bread of highest quality

 **marge** - short for margarine